fastai/nbdev_template/README.md

-# nbdev_template
+# nbdev template

-Template for nbdev projects
+Use this template to more easily create your nbdev project.